-An agreement Between the City and County of Broomfield and Kimbley Horn & Associates was approved by Council on July 13, 2021 for the design of CO 7 Interim Improvements from approximately Sheridan Parkway to I-25.
+An agreement Between the City and County of Broomfield and Kimley Horn & Associates was approved by Council for the design of CO 7 Interim Improvements from approximately Sheridan Parkway to I-25.
 The project will construct four continuous lanes to relieve traffic congestion.
-The design is anticipated to be completed by the end of August 2022.
+The design is anticipated to be completed by the end of 2022.

 The State Highway 7 Corridor, now referred to as “Colorado 7” (CO 7), is being planned and constructed as a comprehensive multimodal corridor with additional general traffic lanes, Bus Rapid Transit (BRT), and a bicycle path serving the 29-mile corridor between Brighton and Boulder.
 Colorado Department of Transportation (CDOT) and Broomfield desire to improve the segment of CO 7 from just west of Sheridan Boulevard to I-25 to four lanes to address the current capacity issues.